-The Al shabaab group has brought chaos and instability in the African country for many years.
-The group was pushed out of Mogadishu in 2011 by help of UN peacekeeping forces with the collaboration of the Somali governmet.
+The Al Shabaab group has brought chaos and instability in the African country for many years.
+The group was pushed out of Mogadishu in 2011 by help of UN peacekeeping forces with the collaboration of the Somali government.
 Since then, it has been waging a guerrilla campaign of suicide bombings, shootings, assassinations and other deadly attacks.

 Al-Shabaab militant group has been compared with the Taliban in Afghanistan and Pakistan because of its opinions and beliefs.

 Somalia has been in constant wars for past two past decades since the collapse of the Somali state in January 21, 1991.
 Millions of lives were lost and a countless number of people had been internally displaced.

 Somalia is the country worst affected by a severe drought that has ravaged large swaths of the Horn of Africa, leaving an estimated 11 million people in need of humanitarian assistance.

 In a press statement in Washington DC, US Deputy Department Spokesperson Marie Harf said the the United States strongly condemns al-Shabaab’s attack today on the Villa Somalia Compound in Mogadishu.